Apanatshka/blog/_posts/2024-04-06-parsing-and-all-that.md

 }
 {% enddigraph %}

-This is almost exactly how an LR(0) parse table would be drawn.
-Instead of S₁₀ and S₁₁, you write out "LR item"s like `S = . a S` and `S = a .
-S`, and this would allow you to leave off the extra borders on all the fully finished rules because they would be recognisable by the dot at the end.
+This is almost exactly how an LR(0) automaton would be drawn.
+Instead of S₁₀ and S₁₁, you write out the "LR item"s `S = . a S` and `S = a .
+S`.
 But otherwise it would be pretty much this.
-That's because what's actually happening on the stack is very structured, but a little involved.
+This is considered a PDA, though what's happening on the stack is left implicit.
+That's because what's actually happening on the stack of LR automata is very structured, but a little involved.
 That makes the PDA harder to read and draw, but I'll demonstrate it once:

 {% digraph A fully explicit PDA that does LR parsing %}
 bgcolor="transparent";